Non-normal affine monoids: Applications

 In this subsection, we apply our results to seminormal affine monoids.
 This way we reprove and extend some results of \cite{brunsgubel}.
 Recall that an affine monoid $Q$ is called \emph{seminormal} if $2q, 3q \in Q$ implies $q \in Q$ for $q \in \gp{Q}$.
 Equivalently, for every $q \in \QoQ$, the set $\set{m \in \NN \with m q \in Q}$ is contained in a proper subgroup of $\ZZ$.
 First, we give a geometric characterization of seminormality that is similar in spirit to the characterizations given in \cite[p.
 66f]{brunsgubel}. \begin{proposition} Let $Q$ be an affine monoid. $Q$ is seminormal if and only if for every family of holes $\gp{F} + q$ it holds that $q \in \QQ F$. \end{proposition} Here $\QQ F$ denotes the $\QQ$-subspace of $\QQ Q$ generated by $F$. \begin{proof} First, assume that the condition in the statement is satisfied.
 Consider a family of holes $\gp{F} + q$.
 Since $q \in \QoQ$, there exists an $m \in \NN$ such that $m q \in Q$.
 By our assumption, it holds that $m q \in F$ and therefore $j m q + q \in \gp{F} + q \cap \sat{Q} \subset \QoQ$ for every $j \in \NN$.
 It follows that either $2q \notin Q$ or $3q \notin Q$.
 Thus, $Q$ is seminormal.

 On the other hand, assume there is a family of holes $\gp{F} + q$ such that $q \not \in \QQ F$.
 Then there exists an element $p \in \gp{F} + q$ such that $p \in \intt \sat{G}$ and $p \notin G$ for some face $G \supset F$.
-Thus $Q$ is not seminormal by \cite[Proposition 2.40]{brunsgubel}. \end{proof} \begin{corollary} Localizations of seminormal affine monoids are again seminormal. \end{corollary} \begin{proof} This follows from \ref{prop:sngeo} and the description of the families of holes of a localization given in \ref{prop:locholes}. \end{proof} \begin{corollary}[Corollary 5.4,\cite{blrSeminorm}] Let $Q$ be a seminormal positive affine monoid of dimension at least $2$.
+Thus $Q$ is not seminormal by \cite[Proposition 2.40]{brunsgubel}. \end{proof} Note the preceding proposition immediately implies that seminormality is preserved under localization.
+We obtain a short proof of Corollary 5.4 of \cite{blrSeminorm}: \begin{corollary}[\cite{blrSeminorm}] Let $Q$ be a seminormal positive affine monoid of dimension at least $2$.
 Then $\dep \kQ \geq 2$. \end{corollary} \begin{proof} If $Q$ is positive, then the minimal face $F_0$ contains only the origin $0 \in \gp{Q}$.
-By \ref{prop:sngeo} every $0$-dimensional family of holes would be contained in $\QQ F_0 = \set{0} \subset Q$, so there is no $0$-dimensional family of holes.
-Hence the claim follows from \ref{thm:compos}. \end{proof} This result is not valid if one omits the requirement that $Q$ is positive.
-For example, consider $Q \subset \ZZ^3$ defined by
+By \Cref{prop:sngeo} every $0$-dimensional family of holes would be contained in $\QQ F_0 = \set{0} \subset Q$, so there is no $0$-dimensional family of holes.
+Hence the claim follows from \Cref{thm:compos}. \end{proof} This result is not valid if one omits the requirement that $Q$ is positive. \begin{example} Consider $Q \subset \ZZ^3$ defined by

 This monoid is seminormal, has *dimension $2$ and has a $0$-*dimensional family of holes, namely the odd points on the $z$-axis.
-So it has $\sdep \kQ = 1$ by \ref{thm:compos}.
+So it has $\sdep \kQ = 1$ by \Cref{thm:compos}. \end{example}